ErpNetDocs/tech/modules/logistics/inventory/adjusted-base-cost.md

 ![picture](pictures/Adjustment_Base_cost_Released_27_06.png)

 > [!NOTE]
-> Following a recent application of the function, transactions will now assume the **correct (or most correct)** original costs of products.
+> Following a recent application of the function, transactions will now assume the **correct (or most correct)** base costs of products.